+Installation of utility ducting will take place from 29 July 2004 to 24 August 2024.
+A full road closure will be in place 24 hours a day on these dates.
+You will be able to use a fully signposted diversion route during the closures and continue accessing all properties.
 In response to concerns raised by residents about crime and anti-social behaviour, the Parish Council met with PC Mark Finch from our Safer Neighbourhood Policing Team and as a result PC Finch has invited all Burton Green residents to an informal drop in event called ‘Cuppa with a Copper’ .

 The first Burton Green ‘Cuppa with a Copper’ will be held on Tuesday 9th July between 12.00 – 3.00pm in the Tacon Room at the Village Hall, Red Lane, Burton Green.
 This is an opportunity for residents to meet with PC Finch and his team in an informal setting and for you to raise any concerns you may have, seek crime prevention advice or simply drop in for a cuppa and to meet the officers; PC Finch is committed to working with us to address local concerns.
 ‘Cuppa with a Copper’ is open to everyone with no set agenda and PC Finch looks forward to meeting anyone that would like to drop in to this informal meeting.
 This is a regular event and will be continuing every six to eight weeks with future dates to be confirmed.
-If you are unable to attend the session and have concerns or questions for the local policing team, please visit https://www.warwickshire.police.uk/area/your-area/ for their contact details.
-Members of the public are being asked to share their views on a Supplementary Planning Document (SPD) which will provide a framework for guiding the level of growth of the campus at the University of Warwick as well as formalising design principles.
+If you are unable to attend the session and have concerns or questions for the local policing team, please visit https://www.warwickshire.police.uk/area/your-area/ for their contact details. |

 AuthorYou will find latest news updates from Burton Green Parish Council on this page..
 Archives

-June 2024
+July 2024

 Categories |